All about the name IAGO

 The name Iago does not have any specific saint or religious figure associated with it, nor are there any popular cultural references beyond Shakespeare's play.
 Its meaning of "the one who will be famous" suggests that it could be chosen by parents who wish to instill a sense of ambition and drive in their child.
 Ultimately, the name Iago is an interesting choice for those looking for a distinctive and meaningful name with a historical background.

-The name Iago has seen variable popularity over the past two decades, with peaks occurring most recently in 2022 and 2023, and a total of 85 babies being named Iago during this period.
+The name Iago has seen a steady but modest presence in the United States over the past two decades.
+Between 2002 and 2023, there have been a total of 85 babies named Iago born in the U.S., with an average of about 4 births per year during this period.